 The mastermind Zirk de Maison was declared guilty in 2015 for being the mastermind of the scheme.
 He along with his seven supporters was sentenced to federal prison for the reason of committing this ‘pump and dump’ fraud.
 There was a parallel civil case conducted by SEC who clubbed up with the FBI for their investigation and assisted the Bureau for finding out the culprits.
 De Maison and his associates got a huge level of shock after getting caught.
 There are many other examples looked up by FBI and the government agencies to reduce these crimes and get ahead with the most viable means of catching the culprits of ‘pump and dump’ scheme followed in penny stocks.
 Micro-cap stocks were never meant for frauds and were actually floated to give a chance to the new companies to get ahead with the stock accumulations and start building something with the support of the investors.

 It is actually easy to fraud through penny stocks as there is no public information available about these stocks and pink sheets or OTCBB doesn’t require the companies to give listing about their financial stats.
+Still thousands of people search online every month for penny stocks to buy.
 These companies are not associated with SEC (Securities & Exchange Commission) which is a regulatory association for getting the financial reports of the companies.
 The stocks traded on national stock exchanges or the regional stock exchanges have to enlist their companies’ information.
 It is a kind of security in the minds of the investors

 Try not to be a victim

 SEC has given some tips for the investors to avoid becoming victims by the brokers.
 You can follow these tips and think about the safe investments in your portfolio.

 - Check the Source: The people who work in the stock market may be the paid promoters or insiders of any fake company.
 It is the responsibility of investors to analyze it well and find out the company’s stats before investing.